 Hobart and William Smith Colleges maintain an affiliation with University College Maastricht (UCM), a small, international undergraduate division within the larger Universiteit Maastricht (UM), which boasts a student population of 15,000.
 Founded in 2002 as one of the first liberal arts honors programs in the Netherlands, UCM program offers highly qualified HWS students the opportunity to study (in English) alongside Dutch and international classmates in a rigorous, highly interactive learning environment.

-Students who participate in this program can select courses from: cultural studies, computer science, economics, environmental studies, European Studies, history, law, literature, mathematics, philosophy, political science, psychology, the sciences (biology, chemistry, physics – generally without lab), and women’s studies.
+Students who participate in this program can select courses in a variety of areas, including cultural studies, computer science, economics, environmental studies, European Studies, history, law, literature, mathematics, philosophy, political science, psychology, and women’s studies.
+Courses in biology and biochemistry are also available, generally without lab.

 The standard course load is comprised of four course modules, normally two of which are in the student’s major field with the others being in elective areas.
 Students with special curricular needs can request permission to take one class at the larger Universiteit Maastricht (UM).
-For specific information about courses and the educational program, please consult the course curriculum section of the UCM website for a general discussion of academics.
-There is also a dedicated program for students interested in mathematics, computer science and artificial intelligence.
-That curriculum can be found here.
+For specific information about courses and the educational program, please consult the course curriculum section of the UCM website.

 Due to the wide range of courses offered through UCM, this program can accommodate students from a variety of disciplines throughout the HWS curriculum.
 All students are engaged in a “problem-based learning” approach which places responsibility for learning squarely into student hands, and requires active class participation.